Here’s the basics on Public Liability Insurance

 The price of public liability, and the extent of the cover it offers, can vary between providers.
-That's why it's important to compare the level of cover, as well as the rates being offered, before you decide on a provider.
+That's why it's important to compare the level of cover, as well as the rates being offered, before you decide who to use.

-No two businesses are the same, so your first step is to consider what you need, then get a quote.
-We can provide cover for as little as £100.00 a year, payable monthly at no extra cost.
+No two businesses are the same so your first step is to consider what you need, then get a quote.
+We can provide cover for as little as £100 a year, payable monthly at no extra cost.
 Price depends on your trade and circumstances, cover chosen and liability limit.

 Is Public Liability Insurance tax deductible?